arjunperi/Baby-Names-Analyzer/README.md

 ### Impressions
-I didn't think the algorithms themselves were hard to code, the difficult part was understanding the scope of the project specifications and connecting all the methods together.
+- I didn't think the algorithms themselves were hard to code, the difficult part was understanding the scope of the project specifications and connecting all the methods together.

+- I wish I gave myself a few more hours so that I could tackle the optional questions.